-Pensions in 2013 – trends in interest rates and de-risking
+Pensions in 2013 – trend in interest rates and de-risking

 In this article we review recent trends in interest rates and their implications for 2013 DB funding and de-risking decisions.